svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * Abstract Computing Machines
 * A Denotational Semantics for the Symmetric Interaction Combinators
 * Computation-oriented reductions of predicate to propositional logic
+* From type checking by recursive descent to type checking with an abstract machine

 ## Influences